analogicus/jnw_gr02_sky130a/README.md

 - The module also generates a "stable" voltage reference of around 1.15V.
 - For the nice plot you need to run the temp_tran_combine.py and the image will appear in the folder.
 It combines all simulations without Nosweep at the end.
 - Taking care to have small current, to achieve as much time between capacitor resets with the smallest capacitors as possible
-- The plots show the current and v_ref done from etc simulation
+- The plots show the current and v_ref done from typical, etc and mc simulation

 ![Alt text](https://github.com/analogicus/jnw_gr02_sky130a/blob/main/sim/JNW_VIS_TI/combined_plot.png?raw=true)